-- Add some washing up liquid and pour boiling water from a kettle onto the sink outlet to soften any hardened fats.
+- Add some washing up liquid and pour very hot water from a kettle onto the sink outlet to soften any hardened fats.
 Then, turn on the hot tap to flush any deposits through.

 - If this has not dislodged the blockage, you can use soda crystals (following the directions on the box).

 - If this does not clear the blockage, then it is time to call a professional.

 And remember, even if you do clear any blockages locally, FOG in sewer pipes and systems frequently causes major disruption that can find its way back to your property again.